Teapot-418/Teapot-418.github.io/about.md

 permalink: /about/
 ---

-I'm a professional developer since 2014 and enjoy what I'm doing daily.
+I'm a professional developer since 2014 and enjoy my daily business.

 I've worked with Java, JavaScript, Python and other languages.
 I have some experience with Kubernetes and Docker.
 Of course I love learning more about any topic, which jumps into my way.